semrush/intergalactic/website/docs/components/select/select.md

 - Sometimes user selection can be limited by the number of required values.
 - In this case, once the user has selected the required number, all other values should receive the `disabled` status.

 > 💡 Do not forget to inform the user that the choice is limited.
-This can be done, for example, by putting a tip next to input.
-In addition, you can add a tooltip to the values in the `disabled` state that explains why they are in this state.
+This can be done, for example, by putting a hint next to input.
+Also you can add a tooltip to the values in the `disabled` state that explains why they are in this state.

 ![multiselect limit](static/multiselect-limit.png)